Adeniran

-Adéníran is a Nigerian male given name and surname of Yoruba origin.
+Adéníran is a male given name and surname of Yoruba origin.
 It means "The royal family has a known ancestry; The king (or head) has a vision; or My lineage has royalty.".
 The name Adéníran is a unique and culturally significant name and primarily used among the royal families or royal lineage.
 The diminutive forms are Déníran and Niran with the same meaning but in shorter forms.